 Genomics of Rare and Complex CV Traits (CAD, BP, Heart rhythm, Rare) - 100,000 Genomes Project, UK Biobank & International Mouse Phenotyping Consortium

-Lead researchers: Deloukas, Munroe, Brown, Caulfield, Kelsell, Tinker, Barnes, Smedley and Petersen
+Lead researchers: Deloukas, Munroe, Brown, Caulfield, Kelsell, Tinker, Barnes, Smedley, Petersen

 Advanced Cardiovascular Imaging